nemeos/solana_token_financing/README.md

 ⭐ You can try the dapp on Solana Devnet at [solana-hackathon.nemeos.finance](https://solana-hackathon.nemeos.finance)

 To start a loan, you need some USDC.
 Connect your Solana wallet and click on "Airdrop USDC to wallet" to receive some.

+In the Devnet deployment, we remove some checks from the Solana program to allow for easier testing.
+For example, we included the ability to fully pay a loan at any moment, whereas in a production environment, the loan must be paid in installments between pre-defined dates.

 ![Dapp screenshot](./screenshot.webp)